 The firm attends up to 30 law fairs and 150 on-campus events each year.
 It also hosts approximately 50 internal events.
 Some of the latter are open to students from school to university age, as part of Hogan Lovells' broader social mobility initiative.
 These initiatives include skills sessions, workshops, work experience programmes, insight days and office visits for students from Year 9 up to university level.

-Additionally, there's an annual open day for mature students, supported by the Birkbeck College School of Law, plus three open days for first-year law students.
+Additionally, there's an annual open day for mature students, supported by the Birkbeck School of Law, plus four open days for first-year law and non-law students.
 To apply for an open day – or any of Hogan Lovells' vacation schemes or training contract opportunities – candidates complete an online application form, and undergo a critical thinking test and telephone interview.

 Applications for Hogan Lovells' training contracts and vacation schemes are considered on a rolling basis during the application period (rather than after the deadline), so we suggest applying early to increase your chances of landing a spot.

 The firm receives around 1,800 training contract applications each year.
 There's space for up to 60 trainees, spread across two intakes (August and February).